-No preparation like full bladder is required.
+No, preparation like full bladder is required.
 This test is better done after meals avoiding tea and coffee.
 It is always important to have as much information as possible when you come for your fetal echocardiogram, especially the details of why your obstetrician referred you.
 Bringing whatever medical records you have will be very helpful.
 It is always a good idea to bring another caregiver if you have other small children with you.

 Who Does It?

-This study will usually be performed by a Pediatric Cardiologist/ Radiologist/Gynecologist or a Sonographer who is specialized in fetal cardiac evaluation.
+This study will usually be performed by a Pediatric Cardiologist/ Radiologist/Gynecologist or a Sonographer who is specialized in the fetal cardiac evaluation.

 To perform this study, the trained personnel will apply some gel at the designated area around your/the pregnant woman’s belly, and the ultrasound probe is gently placed on the mother`s abdomen to take pictures.